wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 25 But in all their acts they suffered not the spirit of barbarians to rule over them.

-26 They remembered the good counsel given to them by their aged chief.
+26 They remembered the good counsel given to them by their aged chief.*

+* Alluding to an eloquent speech, delivered about that time, to the Six Nations, by one of their old warriors.

 27 And when the red savages and the men of Britain fell into their hands, they raised neither the tomahawk nor the scalping knife.